We recently received the following question from a reader named Sam:

 As you probably know, money that is saved in a qualified retirement plan (like a 401(k) through your employer) or an IRA receives special tax treatment.
 Frankly, the government doesn’t want a bunch of broke septuagenarians running around.
-So, they encourage people to save for retirement by providing special tax treatments on this savings.
+So, they encourage people to save for retirement by providing special tax treatments on these savings.

 Of course, there are some exceptions, and buying your first home is typically one of those.
 If you decide to go this route, here's how the taxes and fees break down for the most popular types of retirement accounts:

-- 401(k) Plans – You’re allowed to take a loan against your 401(k) account under certain circumstances.
+- 401(k) Plans - You’re allowed to take a loan against your 401(k) account under certain circumstances.
 You can borrow up to the lesser of $50,000 or half of your vested balance.
-Taxes are not assessed on the money, however you do have to pay back interest on the loan.
+Taxes are not assessed on the money, however, you do have to pay back interest on the loan.
 If you fail to pay back your loan on time, you’ll be whacked with a 10% early withdrawal penalty.